Yes, you should clean your air ducts. But only in certain situations – and only if you hire a company committed to doing it the right way.

 Cleaning air ducts doesn’t make sense for everyone.
 If you aren’t experiencing inexplicable allergic symptoms, don’t own pets, or don’t see anything lining your return duct other than a thin layer of dust, you might not have a problem.

 Another consideration is the type of ductwork you use.
 Air duct cleaning makes the most sense with old, hard pipe ducts.
 Flexible ductwork, on the other hand, is harder to clean because it tends to contain more curves.
 The vinyl interior is tricky to clean, too.
 If you’ve got dirty flex ducts, consider replacing them with new ducts instead of cleaning them.

 And if you’re serious about improving indoor air quality, don’t stop at replacing the filter.
 Find out whether your contractor can install a HEPA system into your HVAC equipment.
 In addition to superior filtration, many HEPA filtration systems connect to the outdoors to bring in the fresh air and optimize your home’s ventilation.

 You might only need to clean your air ducts once.

 It’s true.
 Cleaning air ducts isn’t something that has to be done once per year or even once every five years.

 If you seal your ducts after you have them cleaned, you can usually wait a decade or more before worrying about it again.
-Take things a step further by encapsulating your crawl space, and you'll keep high humidity from compromising the integrity of your HVAC system components.
+Take things a step further by encapsulating your crawl space, and you’ll keep high humidity from compromising the integrity of your HVAC system components.
 The result?
-No mold in our around your air ducts, and no need to clean them.
+No mold in us around your air ducts, and no need to clean them.